-To select another drive or directory: press the soft key for choosing the directory.
+To select another drive or directory: Press the soft key for choosing the directory.
 The TNC opens a pop-up window.
-Select the desired directory in the pop-up window by using the arrow keys and the ENT key to transfer several files, press the TAG soft key (in the second soft-key row, see "Marking files", page 101)
+Select the desired directory in the pop-up window by using the arrow keys and the ENT key

 Transfer a single file: Press the COPY soft key, or